All Products

 • You can enable this feature only if you do not select HTTP.

 • Before you enable this feature, make sure that your domain name supports HTTPS.
-After you enable this feature, viewers who use specific browsers can access your content only if the viewers use HTTPS.
+After you enable this feature, specific browsers are forced to use HTTPS to access your website.

 If you enable this feature, WAF forwards requests to the origin server over HTTP.
 The default port is 80.
 In this case, WAF forwards requests to the origin server over port 80 regardless of whether clients access WAF over port 80 or port 443.
-If you enable this feature, clients can access your website over HTTPS.
-This helps reduce the workload of your website without the need to modify the settings of the origin server.
+If you enable this feature, clients can access your website over HTTPS, and you do not need to modify the settings of the origin server.
+This helps reduce the workload of your website.

 Important

-If your website does not support HTTPS, you must turn on Enable HTTP.
+If your origin server does not support HTTPS, you must turn on Enable HTTP Routing.

-• (Advanced Settings) Enforce HTTPS Routing and Enable HTTP: Both switches are turned off.
+• (Advanced Settings) Enforce HTTPS Routing and Enable HTTP Routing: Both switches are turned off.

 If clients access WAF over port 80, WAF forwards requests to the origin server over port 80.
 If clients access WAF over port 443, WAF forwards requests to the origin server over port 443.